 - These muffins are so simple to make with basic ingredients!
 There are only a few easy steps to follow before you have a batch of warm peach muffins fresh from the oven.

-- Peaches: You can use fresh, canned, or frozen peaches.
+- Use fresh, canned, or frozen peaches.
+Peeling fresh peaches is optional.
+They’re more rustic looking with the peel on but I like the smoother texture of peeled peaches.
 No need to thaw frozen peaches.
-If using canned, just pat them dry before mixing in.
-I recommend peeling the peaches, but you can leave the skin on if you prefer.
-They’re more rustic looking with the peel on but I like the smoother texture of peeled peaches.
-Peach fans, be sure to add my raspberry and peach cake to your baking list!
+Pat canned peaches dry before adding.
+Add my raspberry and peach cake to your baking list!

-- 2 eggs: Use 2 large room temperature eggs.
+- You’ll need 2 large room temperature eggs.
 Set them on the counter to reach room temperature along with the other cold ingredients before getting started.

-- Granulated and brown sugar: Use granulated and packed light or dark brown sugar.
-You can also swap out the brown sugar and use all granulated.
+- Use granulated and packed light or dark brown sugar.
+You can swap out the brown sugar and use all granulated.

-- Butter: We’re using melted butter for the batter and the topping.
-Let the melted butter cool for a few minutes before mixing.
-Allow it to cool for about 10 minutes.
+- We’re using melted unsalted butter for the batter and the topping.
+Let the melted butter cool for about 10 minutes before adding to the batter.

-- Milk and sour cream: Use sour cream and any type of milk (2%, whole, or non dairy).
-Make sure they are room temerature.
+- Use sour cream and any type of milk (2%, whole, or non dairy).
 Sour cream makes these muffins nice and tender just like my sour cream banana muffins recipe and this almond streusel coffee cake.

-- Cinnamon: Ground cinnamon adds a warm flavor to the muffins and streusel.
+- Ground cinnamon adds a warm flavor to the muffins and streusel.
 These muffins are lightly spiced like my lemon zucchini cake.
-For a recipe with even morecinnamon flavor, you’ll love these Snickerdoodle cookie bars!
+For a recipe with even more cinnamon flavor, you’ll love these Snickerdoodle cookie bars!

-- Lemon zest and fresh ginger (optional): The muffins won’t taste lemony or have a strong ginger flavor, but these ingredients give the muffins an overall fresh flavor.
+- Lemon zest and fresh ginger are also (optional): They don’t give the muffins a strong lemony or ginger flavor, but they add an overall fresh flavor!
 Peeling the ginger is optional.
 Make sure to zest only the yellow part of the lemon.
 Use a microplane to grate them both.

 See recipe card below for a full list of ingredients and measurements.